tongcns/mini_project_tcs/thaithai/README.md

 # Thaiไทย

 Thaiไทย is a website that created to be an e-commerce platform for selling products which are made in Thailand.

 ## Technology Stack

+Front-end: React.js
+Back-end: Express.js
+Database: MariaDB
+Other: MUI and you can find others in package.js

 ## Features